 - Place lemon slices on sheet pan or directly on the salmon

-- Put the sheet pan back into the oven and broil for 10 minutes, until salmon is easily flaked with a fork
+- Put the sheet pan back into the oven and broil for about 10 minutes, until salmon is easily flaked with a fork

 - Serve and enjoy!